AI Agents in the Enterprise: A Realistic and Encouraging Shift for CIOs and CTOs

 AI agents interpret information, understand context, take guided multi-step actions, and ensure processes continue smoothly across systems and departments.
 They assist with real work, not just conversations.

-Enterprises are beginning to orchestrate coordinated networks of agents across procurement, finance, HR, supply chain, service operations, and cloud teams.
-Each agent specialises in a specific function and collaborates with others to produce more predictable outcomes.
+Enterprises are now at the start of orchestrating a coordinated agent network that spans across procurement, finance, HR, supply chain, service operations, and other cloud teams.
+Each individual agent has specific capabilities in a specific function and can collaborate with other agents to produce more predictable outcomes.

-This evolution respects and builds upon the systems, processes, and governance frameworks CIOs have established over years.
+This evolution builds upon the existing systems, processes, and governance frameworks CIOs have established over years respecting their legacy.

 A Practical View of What AI Agents Can Do Today